-In 2000, I was asked to do some 'Thoughts' for Radio 4's Thought For The Day.
-Not being a vicar, rabbi or 'faith leader' I was something of an anomaly on the slot, but because my first two novels had explored the themes of faith, belief and doubt they took a punt on me.
-My nervous, slightly earnest initial efforts didn't put them off and I have been a regular contributor ever since.
-I have done around 150 thoughts to date.
-Most of them can be accessed through the BBC website (link) but I will try and put a selection here when I can.
+In 2000, I was asked to do Thought For The Day.
+Not being a professional 'faith leader' I was something of an anomaly on the slot, but I have been a regular contributor since.
+Most Thoughts can be accessed through the BBC website (link) but I have put a selection of my own favourites here.

 Thought For The Day(On National Poetry Day)